-- Wines are presented to judges in coded glasses with a random number identifier corresponding to judges’ paperwork.
+- Entries are presented to judges in coded glasses with a random number identifier corresponding to the judges' paperwork.

 - Judges are given the category name, official appellation, grape type or blend, and vintage in order to accurately assess each wine.

-- No wine bottles are visible to judges at any time until the entire competition is completed.
+- No bottles are visible to judges at any time until the entire competition is completed.

-- Staff members are instructed to avoid discussing ANY wine brand names whether or not entered into the competition.
+- Staff members are instructed to avoid discussing ANY wine and spirit brand names whether or not entered into the competition.